ahmedsArena/code_stage-2/README.md

 The dataset consists of samples as columns and genes as rows.
 Each value represents the expression level of a gene in a specific sample.

-Heatmap Generation
-1. Basic Heatmap
+Heatmap Generation:
-A basic heatmap helps to visualize expression values across different samples without any scaling. heatmap.2(as.matrix(gene_data), trace = 'none')

-2. Scaling and Clustering
+1.Scaling and Clustering
 To highlight differences in gene expression, we can scale the data across rows (genes) and cluster samples based on their expression profiles. heatmap.2(as.matrix(gene_data), trace = 'none',
           scale='row', dendrogram = 'col',
           Colv = TRUE, Rowv = FALSE)
-3. Customizing Colors
+4. Customizing Colors
 You can enhance the visual representation of the heatmap by applying sequential or diverging color palettes.
 # Diverging colors
 heatmap.2(as.matrix(gene_data), trace = 'none',